Parameter space exploration of ecological models: Introduction

 \section{Introduction}

-There is a growing trend in the use of mathematical modelling tools in the study of many areas of the biological sciences.
-The use of models is essencial as they present an opportunity to address questions that are impossible or impractical to answer in either in purely theoretical analyses or in field or laboratory experiments, and to identify the most important proccesses which should then be investigated by experiments.
+There is a growing trend in the use of mathematical modeling tools in the study of many areas of the biological sciences.
+The use of models is essential as they present an opportunity to address questions that are impossible or impractical to answer in either in purely theoretical analyses or in field or laboratory experiments, and to identify the most important processes which should then be investigated by experiments.
 One compelling example is made by the Individual Based Models (IBM), which represent individuals that move and interact in space, according to some decision-making rules.
 These models permit a great level of detail and realism to be included, as well as linking multiple levels of complexity in a system.

 On the other hand, more realistic models employ a vast selection of input parameters, from temperature and rainfall to metabolic and encounter rates, which may be difficult to accurately measure.
 Moreover, one may be interested in estimating how much predictions for a model fitted in one place or to one species may be extrapolated to different places or species.
 While variations in some of those parameters will have negligible impact on the model output, other parameters may profoundly impact the validity of a model's predictions, and it may be impossible to determine {\em a priori} which are the most important parameters.
-In theory, this could be done by evaluating the model at all possible combinations of parameters, however this would require a prohibitive number of model runs, specially considering that a single run of those models may take days to complete.
+A {\em na\"ive} approach would consist on the evaluation of the model at all possible combinations of parameters, however this would require a prohibitive number of model runs, specially considering that a single run of those models may take days to complete.
 Our challenge then consists in providing the best estimates for the importance of the several parameters, requiring the least number of model runs.

+Some models are either expressed or can be reasonably approximated by analytical functions.
+Such is the case for the matrix population models, for which a wide range of analytical tools are available to examine the uncertainty and sensitivity of parameters\citep{Caswell89}.
+In the general case, however, there is no possible formulation of the model in a closed equation, so analytical methods are not possible.